 - a.
 Grades are determined by a cumulative system of points earned during the semester.
 The procedure is clarified by the individual teacher during class orientation.
 Each chapter has a vocabulary quiz, a test, and video work.
 There also is a midterm and final exam. - b.
 Workbook assignments must be turned in regularly for each chapter.
 The student should allow about two hours per chapter for this. - c.
 A subjective grade is given by the teacher, as determined by class participation and attendance.
 This is the deciding factor for someone on the borderline. - d.
-Special assignments include those done in the Activity Pack and the Online Learning Center.
+Special assignments include those done in the iLrn Heinle Learning Center and the Online Learning Center. - e.
+Students are required to participate in at least two events (on or off campus) related to Hispanic culture.
+This may include attending a Hispanic church service, attending a Hispanic cultural event in the community, or another activity as approved by the instructor.